gajanan43/C_Plus_Plus/C++.md

 * It provides a **set of rules** (syntax) and **words** (keywords) to write instructions that a computer can **understand and execute**.
 * These instructions tell the computer **what to do**, like calculations, decision making, repeating actions, etc.
+* C++ is a general-purpose programming language created by Bjarne Stroustrup in 1979 as an extension of the C programming language.
+It supports both procedural and object-oriented programming (OOP).

 ### 🔹 Why **C++**?